rubocode/journey/introduction/index.md

 The four core disciplines of Philosophy, Psychology, Stategy and Systems elegantly captured my broad interests.
 Among systems, Computing became special.
-Governance becase special because it was my purpose in life to understand it.
+Governance became special because it was my purpose in life to understand it.

 I have decided to document my findings for two reasons.
 First, I can map out a coherent picture and connect the dots.